krazydanny/laravel-repository/README.md

         return false; // if false keeps model ids in sync queue and tries again next time sync method is called },
-    [
+    // the second param (optional) is an array with one or many of the following available options [
         'written_since' => 0, // process only models written since ths specified timestamp in seconds 'written_until' => \time(), // process only models written until the given timestamp in seconds